kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 ## FAIRNESS
 Being led by leaders who treat employees fairly by applying the same criteria to every employee.

-### UNMERITED PROMOTIONS
-> Leaders are perceived as not being fair in awarding promotions.
-Employees have a perception that promotions are too often given to poorly performing employees, unqualified internal candidates or people who are using personal connections to get promoted.
-The overall feeling is that promotions are decided arbitrarily, wrongfully and sometimes dishonestly.

-__Exemplary statements reported by employees:__

-* *doubtful promotions*
-* *unwarranted promotions*
-* *promotions not based on performance*
-* *unfair career progressions*
-* *promotions are not based on merit*

 ### OTHER UNFAIR DECISIONS
 > Leaders are perceived as being unfair in other aspects than promotion-related.
 They might not be meritocratic, might apply unfair practices toward employees, or treat preferentially some employees.
 The organization may not have a fair system in place for rewards, appraisals, hiring, work assignment or other decisions.